aituar17/Joint_RPCA_in_R/README.md

-## Reproducible Example: Joint RPCA on Synthetic Data
+## Reproducible Example: Joint RPCA on HintikkaXOData

-A complete, self-contained example of how to run Joint RPCA with synthetic data is provided in:
+A real-world demonstration of Joint RPCA applied to microbiome data from the mia package is provided in:

 📄 [`examples/joint_rpca_example.qmd`](examples/joint_rpca_example.qmd)